All Episodes

 You bet, sir.

-I'm one of your mind numb robots.
+I'm one of your mind-numb robots.

 Well, predicting the future is a kind of a tough thing to do.

-Uh, don't know really anybody who can do it, especially those psychics that got shut down in Philadelphia because they didn't see it coming.
+Don't know really anybody who can do it, especially those psychics that got shut down in Philadelphia because they didn't see it coming.

-Um still that's one of the funniest stories.
+Still, that's one of the funniest stories.

-Bunch of psychics.
+A bunch of psychics.

-Twenty five of them fortune tellers get shut down.
+25 of them fortune tellers get shut down.

-Didn't see the cops coming to close them.
+Didn't see the cops coming.

 True story.

-Uh I think they're already pro-I I think they've been protesting not in the streets, not rioting per se.
+I think they've been protesting not in the streets, not rioting per se.

-They've been verbally rioting, Tim, and I'm serious about this.
+They've been verbally rioting, Tim.

-And I am here to tell you that the architects of the modern era of the loss of civility and lack of dick discourse.
+And I am here to tell you that the architects of the modern era of the loss of civility and the lack of discourse, you can lay that directly at the feet of the American left.

 And I think they've been verbally rioting ever since Florida 2000.